tevador/RandomX/doc/design.md

 Because 256 MiB is small enough to be included on-chip, RandomX uses a high-latency mixing function (SquareHash) which defeats the benefits of using low-latency memory for mining in tradeoff mode.

 Using less than 256 MiB of memory is not possible due to the use of tradeoff-resistant Argon2d with 3 iterations.
 When using 3 iterations (passes), halving the memory usage increases computational cost 3423 times for the best tradeoff attack ([Reference](https://eprint.iacr.org/2015/430.pdf) in Table 2 on page 8).

+#### Scratchpad

+The Scratchpad is used as read-write memory.
+Its size was selected to fit entirely into CPU cache.
+Programs make, on average, 39 reads (instructions IADD_M, ISUB_M, IMUL_M, IMULH_M, ISMULH_M, IXOR_M, FADD_M, FSUB_M, FDIV_M, COND_M) and 16 writes (instruction ISTORE) to the Scratchpad per program iteration.
+This is close to a 2:1 read/write ratio, which CPUs are optimized for.

 ### Choice of hashing function
 RandomX uses Blake2b as its main cryptographically secure hashing function.
 Blake2b was specifically designed to be fast in software, especially on modern 64-bit processors, where it's around three times faster than SHA-3 and can run at a speed of around 3 clock cycles per byte of input.